LeaVandamme/K2R/README.md

 ```
 ./k2r_query --query-file /path_to_fof/fof.txt --output-prefix prefix --binary-prefix path_to_index/index_prefix --thread nb_threads -f

+Arguments :

 --query_file : File of file containing path to sequence Fasta file
 --output-prefix : prefix of output read file (default : query_output)
 --binary-prefix : Path and prefix of the index (default : binary_index)
 --thread : Number of threads (default : 1)
+-s or -f : query a unique sequence (-s) or several sequences from a file of file (-f)

+Options :

 -t : Rate of minimizer found in the read to keep it in results (between 0 and 1, default: 1)
--s : query a unique sequence
--f : query several sequences from a file of file
 ```

 ### Output files